suraj886/ev-app/README.md

-# EV Charging Station Backend
+# EV Charging Station Backend Updated

 This is a simple backend server for the EV Charging Station App.
 It serves dummy data for charging stations in Trichy, Gaya, Patna, and Delhi.